ibm-cloud-docs/schematics/sc-terminology.md

 ### Resource inventory
 {: #rir1}

-A resource inventory can be defined by using a static inventory file, or dynamically retrieve to your target {{site.data.keyword.cloud_notm}} resources from {{site.data.keyword.bpshort}} workspaces in your {{site.data.keyword.cloud_notm}} account.
+A resource inventory can be defined by using a static inventory file, or dynamically retrieve to your target Cloud resources from {{site.data.keyword.bpshort}} workspaces in your {{site.data.keyword.cloud_notm}} account.
 {: shortdesc}

 ## Jobs